rodriguez404/HLWS-Fixed/README.md

 I am not legally and morally responsible for other people's actions if someone will decide to claim authorship for this project.

 <h2>Usage:</h2>
+<h3>Editor</h3>
+You can open Editor from battle.net launcher, or from SC2 installation folder.
 <h3>Mods</h3>
 "Mods" folder should be put in your SC2 Installation folder: "StarCraft II/"